 Put together a list of 20 agencies you like (more on this in the next point).
 Find the agent’s email and first name where possible.
 Make up a simple list with all their details.

 I’ve recently been working in sales.
-The sales world understands that it’s tough to get someone off the street who’s never heard of your brand or product (a cold contact), to buy your product or service straightaway.
-This is the same with relationships.
+The sales world understands that it’s tough to get someone off the street who’s never heard of your brand or product (a cold contact), to buy your product or service straight away.
+This is the same with human relationships.
 You can’t just go up to someone you like and ask them to marry you, but you might be able to ask them on a date.
-It’s all about building a relationship and taking it a step at a time.
+It’s all about building a connection and taking it a step at a time.

 2. Create a relationship.

 We are going to look at the possible ways of getting repped below, but whichever way you go you should follow this model.
-Even if an agent is really keen straight away, meet with them first, then go from there.
+Even if an agent is really keen straight away, meet with them first and then go from there.
 Signing an actor is a big deal for an agent.
-Most think of it as at least a 20 year commitment, so establishing a relationship is vital.
+Most think of it as at least a twenty-year commitment, so establishing a relationship is vital.

-Toolkit.
-We talk in more detail about your toolkit in getting an agent.
+- Toolkit.
+We talk in more detail about your toolkit in our article about getting an agent.
 But the basics are making sure you have a great headshot and showreel.
 The headshot should look like you!
 Don’t get a glamour shot.
 Agents want to see a natural shot.
 Showreels should also be simple.
-Don’t try and show everything in 2-3 minutes.
+Don’t try and show everything you can do in 2-3 minutes.
 Make sure you look good and your acting work is great.

-What should I email?
+- What should I email?
 Keep it really simple and professional.
 1. Address it to someone.
 Find a specific agent and use their name.
-2. Don’t go on – 3-5 lines total.
+2. Don’t ramble (3-5 lines total.)
 3. Ask for a meeting.
 Not instant representation.

-Tip: be patient.
-Agents, especially established agents, are receiving sometimes 100s of emails a week.
+Tip: Be patient.
+Agents, especially established agents, will receive hundreds of emails a week.
 That being said, most make an effort to watch all submissions.

 The best way to get representation is to have another actor recommend you.
 This recommendation becomes increasing more valuable if the actor has either a big profile, or a great relationship with the agent.
 If an actor you know is with an agent you like, just be brave and ask them.

-If you’re lucky enough to get a recommendation you still need to get in touch and following all the steps discussed above.
+If you’re lucky enough to get a recommendation, you still need to get in touch and follow all the steps discussed above.

 C. Invite them to a show

-Inviting agents to see your work can be one of the best ways to get a new agent.
-The problem.
-It’s tricky to get agents along to independent shows.
+Inviting agents to see your work can be one of the best ways to get new representation, or at least put you on their radar.
+The problem is: it’s tricky to get agents along to independent shows.

 Some thoughts on getting agents to your show: